 - The Radioactive Materials Licensing Section is authorized by TN’s agreement with the U.S. Nuclear Regulatory Commission, TCA, and SRPAR to license users of radioactive material.
 Radioactive materials are used in medical, industrial, and educational settings as well as in research and development activities.
 Types of licenses issued include specific, general, reciprocity, and shippers licenses.
 Examples of licenses issued are nuclear medicine, radiation oncology, medical research and development activities, gauging and measurement devices in the transportation and construction industries, other industrial uses, well-logging activities, decontamination and decommissioning activities of former radiation facilities, the disposal and proper processing of nuclear waste, and any other type or use of radioactive material.

-- The X-ray Registration and RI Program Section is tasked with registering and tracking applicable x-ray producing equipment within Tennessee according to State Regulations for Protection Against Radiation.
-This section also reviews x-ray inspections performed by Registered Inspectors.
-This includes the review and registration of entities performing certain services such as the manufacture, distribution, servicing, and inspection of applicable x-ray producing equipment.
+- The X-ray Registration Section is responsible for registering and tracking applicable x-ray producing equipment within Tennessee according to State Regulations for Protection Against Radiation.

 - The Technical Services Section performs ambient and site specific environmental monitoring, provides personnel monitoring and instrument calibration services for the Division, conducts emergency response training for the Division and others, and provides oversight for Tennessee's low-level radioactive waste activities.
 This section also provides updates to any Federal and State rulemaking issues as related to the Division of Radiological Health oversight.